Skip to main content

 You can modify the appearance of protein and transcript targets as follows:

-• Target Visibility: A checkbox that toggles the protein or transcript visibility on or off.
+• Target Visibility: Toggles the protein or transcript visibility on or off.

 • Target Color: To customize the protein or transcript color, select the color indicator circle, and then update the color.